zhonghua-ai/user_manual/README.md

-# MetFusionAnnotator Documentation
+# MetaboliteAnnotator Documentation

-This repository contains the user manual and documentation for MetFusionAnnotator, a comprehensive metabolomics data analysis and annotation tool.
+This repository contains the user manual and documentation for MetaboliteAnnotator, a comprehensive metabolomics data analysis and annotation tool.

 ## About MetaboliteAnnotator

 ## License

-© 2025 MetFusionAnnotator Team.
+© 2025 MetaboliteAnnotator Team.
 All rights reserved.

 ## Contact